Fist bumps and masks: Professional soccer returns in Germany

 Goal celebrations in other games were also marked by fist bumps and elbow-to-elbow touching.
 Players had been warned to keep their emotions in check, and to desist from spitting, handshakes and hugging.

 All players and team staff who didn’t start games wore masks.
 Substitutes took their positions in the stands, rather than beside the fields as customary.
+Balls and seats were disinfected, and players were handed masks as they left the field at half time.

 The Bundesliga was due to resume later Saturday, also without fans, with the Ruhr derby between Borussia Dortmund and Schalke the highlight.